raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 | F800-FBFF | Reserved for experimental/local use | | |
 | FC00-FFFF | Reserved for future expansion | | |

+DSO Type Code zero is reserved and is not currently intended for allocation.

+Registrations of new DSO Type Codes in the "Reserved for DSO session-management" range 0004-003F and the "Reserved for future expansion" range FC00-FFFF require publication of an IETF Standards Action document {{!RFC5226}}.

+Requests to register additional new DSO Type Codes in the "Unassigned" range 0040-F7FF are to be recorded by IANA after consultation with the registry's Designated Expert {{!RFC5226}} at that time.
+At the time of publication of this document, the Designated Expert for the newly created DSO Type Code registry is \[**TBD**\].

 DSO Type Codes in the "experimental/local" range F800-FBFF may be used as Experimental Use or Private Use values {{!RFC5226}}
 and may be used freely for development purposes,